A'ja Wilson's Success and Achievements in Timeline

 In 2017, A'ja Wilson helped lead the South Carolina Gamecocks to their first NCAA Women's Basketball Championship and won the NCAA basketball tournament Most Outstanding Player award.

-In 2017, A'ja Wilson once again led the Gamecocks to a SEC regular season and Tournament championship, and went on to win the school's first national championship with a victory over the Mississippi State Bulldogs.
-She was named the Most Outstanding Player of the tournament.
+In 2017, A'ja Wilson led the South Carolina Gamecocks to a SEC regular season and Tournament championship, and won the school's first national championship, earning the title of Most Outstanding Player of the tournament.

-On June 16, 2018, A'ja Wilson scored a career-high 35 points and had 13 rebounds in an overtime victory against the Indiana Fever, becoming the second rookie in league history to achieve this feat.
-She was later voted into the 2018 WNBA All-Star Game and named WNBA Rookie of the Year.
+On June 16, 2018, A'ja Wilson scored a career-high 35 points and grabbed 13 rebounds in an overtime victory against the Indiana Fever, becoming the second rookie in league history to achieve this feat.
+She was also voted into the 2018 WNBA All-Star Game and named WNBA Rookie of the Year.

-In 2018, A'ja Wilson had her best season statistically, won all of the National player of the year awards, won a record 3rd straight SEC Player of the Year award, and was also a Consensus All-American for the third straight year.
+In 2018, A'ja Wilson had her best season statistically, and won all of the National player of the year awards.
+She won a record 3rd straight SEC Player of the Year award, and was also a Consensus All-American for the third straight year.
 Wilson finished her college career at South Carolina as the all-time leading scorer for the school.

-In December 2020, A'ja Wilson was named to Forbes 30 Under 30 alongside fellow WNBA players, Natasha Cloud and Chiney Ogwumike.
+In December 2020, A'ja Wilson was named to Forbes 30 Under 30 alongside fellow WNBA players.

 2020: First WNBA MVP Award